🪰526,489 violations tracked across 67 Florida counties

 Would you eat here?

-PEARL OF THE ISLAND RESTAURANT & LOUNGE has some meaningful issues on record.
-Would you still eat here?
+PEARL OF THE ISLAND RESTAURANT & LOUNGE has a rough inspection history.
+Would you risk it?

 Join the discussion